Skip to content

 Bone Collections

-You can also summon this collection list menu using Shift+M on a CloudRig armature.
+You can also summon them using Shift+M on a CloudRig armature.

 Organizing Bones